Finnish Ministry of Economic Affairs and Employment: Employment Service

 - Related Links

-The employment offices offer individual jobseeker services as well as Internet-based services that jobseekers can use on their own, including
+Employment offices offer appointments for individual job seekers, as well as online services job seekers can use on their own.
+These include

 - Guides for immigrants